 Ellie is the founder and CEO of Talus Analytics, bringing a scientific approach to lead high-profile projects that shape the way decisions are made in the fields of global public health, natural disaster planning and response, and risk assessment.
 Ellie is an accomplished researcher and data expert who has built a unique approach to data analysis, visualization, and computational modeling to inform policy and operational decision making.
 She earned her PhD in Biology from MIT and undergraduate degree in Microbiology from Oregon State University.
-In addition to her work at Talus, Ellie is a Adjunct Professor at Georgetown University within the Center for Global Health Science and Security and co-CEO of a collaborating company, RedZone Analytics.
+In addition to her work at Talus, Ellie is a research affiliate at Georgetown University Center for Global Health Science and Security and co-CEO of a collaborating company, RedZone Analytics.

 Justin leads research efforts company-wide, managing projects and publishing the results in peer-reviewed scientific journals.
 Justin draws upon his background in biomedical science and a breadth of data analysis, visualization, and computational modeling expertise to address challenges in the global health security, emergency management, and public health emergency response.
 Justin has a Ph.D. in Neuroscience from the University of Maryland, an undergraduate degree in Biology from the University of South Florida, and was previously a research fellow at the National Institutes of Health.

 Trae leads the development team at Talus, integrating strategy, research, and analysis into software prototypes built on a robust, repeatable platform.
 Trae has extensive experience in consulting and leading technology startups putting data to work for clients through analysis and powering innovative products.
 Trae brings a strong business background to Talus, including an MBA from MIT and an undergraduate degree in Economics and Philosophy from Columbia University.